 Filing a crane accident lawsuit seeking compensation for injuries suffered in a crane accident could depend on where and how the incident occurred.
 If the accident victim was on the job at the time, workers' comp may cover the incident.
 However, workers' compensation only covers a portion of the workers' losses.
 It doesn't even come close to giving the worker and his or her family fair and full compensation for their tremendous losses.

+The work injury claim process can be quite complex in these cases.
 In such cases, the worker or the injured victim or "plaintiff" files a lawsuit against the defendant or the negligent party for damages.
 As with any personal injury lawsuit, the plaintiff or the injured victim has the burden of proof to show that the defendants' negligence or wrongdoing caused their injuries and damages.